-The consolidated operational results for the past five quarters are summarized as follows:
+The consolidated operational results for the past five quarters and for the years ended March 31, 2023 and 2022 are summarized as follows:

-The operational results at the Ying Mining District for the past five quarters are summarized as follows:
+The operational results at the Ying Mining District for the past five quarters and for the years ended March 31, 2023 and 2022 are summarized as follows:

-The operational results at the GC Mine for the past five quarters are summarized as follows:
+The operational results at the GC Mine for the past five quarters and for the years ended March 31, 2023 and 2022 are summarized as follows:

 Silvercorp is a Canadian mining company producing silver, gold, lead, and zinc with a long history of profitability and growth potential.
-The Company’s strategy is to create shareholder value by 1) focusing on generating free cashflow from long life mines; 2) organic growth through extensive drilling for discovery; 3) equity investments in potential world class opportunities; 4) ongoing merger and acquisition efforts to unlock value; and 5) long term commitment to responsible mining and ESG.
+The Company’s strategy is to create shareholder value by 1) focusing on generating free cashflow from long life mines; 2) organic growth through extensive drilling for discovery; 3) ongoing merger and acquisition efforts to unlock value; and 4) long term commitment to responsible mining and ESG.
 For more information, please visit our website at www.silvercorp.ca.

 For further information

 Silvercorp Metals Inc.

 Phone: (604) 669-9397

 Toll Free 1(888) 224-1881